After an incredible 20 years in production, it’s time for a new Suzuki Jimny.

 This long-stroke petrol engine develops 100hp and 130Nm of torque, enough for a 90mph top speed.

-The engine is mated to either a five-speed manual or four-speed automatic gearbox, followed by a divorced transfer case with 2H, 4H and 4L modes, the latter with a 2:1 reduction.
+As standard, the transmission is a five-speed manual with an optional four-speed automatic, followed by a divorced transfer case with 2H, 4H and 4L modes, the latter with a 2:1 reduction.
 4H can be engaged at speeds of up to 62 mph.

 The 4WD system – dubbed AllGrip Pro – backs up the mechanical advantage of a part-time system with a brake-based limited slip function, plus hill descent control and a hill holder.